ahoff314/Linux-Server-Configuration/README.md

 [Source: DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps)

-We will configure the virtual host later.
+We will configure the virtual host later and clone our catalog repo later.
+This step is to get up and running serving a bare bones Flask app to ensure our configuration is correct.

 Move to the /var/www directory